silverbulletmd/silverbullet/website/Getting Started.md

 Hadn’t we mentioned [[Markdown]] yet?
 Yeah, that’s the markup language you’ll use to add that dash of markup to your documents.
 It’s pretty simple to learn if you don’t know it already.

 You will notice this whole page section is wrapped in a strange type of block.
-This is a SilverBullet specific feature called a [[🔌 Directive]] (in this case `#use`).
-There are various types of directives, and while we’re not keeping score, likely the coolest ones are [[🔌 Directive/Query|queries]] — so you should definitely look into those.
+This is a SilverBullet specific feature called a [[Live Templates]], which embeds another (sometime external) page into the existing one.

+But SilverBullet has even more tricks up its sleeve.
+Consider [[Live Queries]] which allow you to query [[Objects]] in your space easily.

-Don’t believe me, check this out, here’s a list of (max 10) pages in your space ordered by name, it updates (somewhat) dynamically 🤯.
+Don’t believe me?
+Check this out, here’s a list of (max 10) pages in your space ordered by name, it updates (somewhat) dynamically 🤯.
 Create some new pages and come back here to see that it works:

 ```query
 page select name order by name limit 10